or Call (877) 548-8089

 What about substance use and addiction treatment remotely?

 Telepsychiatry achieves similar retention and abstinence results to in-person care for substance use disorders.
+It is truly on a person-by-person basis to decide what type of treatment works best for you or your loved one in need of support.

 Are there technical barriers?

-Yes—some patients face connectivity issues, lack of privacy, or difficulty with technology, which may limit telehealth’s reach .
+Yes—some patients face connectivity issues, lack of privacy, or difficulty with technology, which may limit telehealth’s reach.

 Can rapport be built remotely?